Multilingualism

 CONFIRM_ |

-The MSG_ constants are a special feature, as messages can contain a title and a detailed text (notifier).
-These can be distinguished by using a suffix at the end of the constant name:
+The MSG_ constants are unique in that messages can contain a title and a detailed text (Notifier).
+Distinguish between them by adding a suffix to the end of the constant name:

 Suffix |